 The thought of finding recipes that follow the Body Ecology Diet was overwhelming at first, but I discovered much-needed ingredients that would help.
 Ghee (clarified butter) was one of our saviors.
 Tula loved it and I used it as much as I did coconut oil, (which has antimicrobial and antifungal properties).
-Lakanto and monk fruit extract were others.
-These sweeteners tastes sweet but have a zero glycemic index, which means it won’t feed the yeast.
+For sugar substitutes we used Lakanto, monk fruit extract, and now there is BE Sweet Powder.
+These sweeteners taste sweet but have a zero glycemic index, which means it won’t feed the yeast.
 It was terrific to bake with, since stevia didn’t taste the best in anything baked.
 I would find a recipe online and adapt it using our own ingredients.
 Most dinners consisted of a protein and vegetable, for example, quinoa with roasted vegetables or roasted chicken with kale.
 Everything was organic.
 We followed the BED food-combining rule pretty diligently for the first couple of years, avoiding protein with a starch.
 We were supposed to be following an 80/20 rule: 80 percent vegetable and 20 percent protein or grain.
 When feeding children, this was difficult to follow, so we aimed for 60/40.
-If I didn't limit the grains, that was all Tula would eat!

 Lunches would consist of rolled up deli meat, cucumber slices, kale chips (which I learned to make in a dehydrator, but now there are lots of store-bought options), eggs, plus some apple cider vinegar in her water-which can help to establish a healthy inner-eco system.
 Breakfasts would be eggs or pancakes made out of squash, or I replaced the flour in a pancake recipe with protein powder.
 We switched our grocery store and got a membership to a cooperative market, where we bought organic foods and pasture-raised and grass-fed meats.
 We learned how to shop wisely and frugally, and shopping at a co-op helped with managing costs.
 An example of dinner would be buying a whole organic chicken for about $5 (back then at the co-op), and a bunch of organic kale for about $1.50.
 We would then take the leftover bones and carcass and make a stock, which would become a soup the following day that we would add more organic vegetables to, and thus yield more than a single meal!

 Tula resisted these meals at first, but as time went on, her taste buds were miraculously altered.
-While at one time we were forcing the cultured vegetable juice on her, she was now asking for fermented foods!
+While at one time she was resisting the cultured vegetable juice, she was now asking for fermented foods!

 Through the BED diet, we became aware of a company, Grindstone Bakery, making fermented quinoa and millet loaves of bread!
 I was excited but apprehensive that this bread would taste awful.
 It came from San Francisco and it was expensive, but it was our one splurge and the chance to have bread in the house again was amazing.
 To our surprise, it was not only tolerable but absolutely delicious!
 It was a staple in our house and changed our breakfasts drastically.